open-telemetry/sig-contributor-experience/README.md

 ### How we organize the SIG work

-To ensure that we can make steady progress and maintain focus on a small number of issues at a time we try to figure out staffing for individual issues.
+To ensure that we can make steady progress and maintain focus on a small number of issues at a time, we try to figure out staffing for individual issues.
 At any time, pick a maximum of two issues and assign yourself to them.
-If you don't have permissions to do it, comment on the issue or bring it up on one of our meetings so that a maintainer can assign you.
+If you don't have permissions to do it, comment on the issue or bring it up in one of our meetings so that a maintainer can assign you.

 To decide what issues to pick, prioritize issues with more existing assignees and upvotes, and come to the SIG meeting to discuss.